kauemendes/devops-test/README.md

 ## Capabilities

-- **Django Application**: A simple Django application named `testapp`, located into src.
+- **Django Application**: A simple Django application named `testapp`, located in the `src` folder.
-- **AWS CDK Infrastructure**: Infrastructure as code using AWS CDK into infra folder.
+- **AWS CDK Infrastructure**: Infrastructure as code using AWS CDK in the `infra` folder.
-- **Development and Production Configurations**: Separate configurations for development and production environments located into docker folder.
+- **Development and Production Configurations**: Separate configurations for development and production environments located in the `docker` folder.

 ## Getting Started